- Open Access

 Mattsson N, Smith R, Strandberg O, Palmqvist S, Schöll M, Insel PS, Hägerström D, Ohlsson T, Zetterberg H, Blennow K, Jögi J, Hansson O. Comparing 18F-AV-1451 with CSF T-tau and P-tau for diagnosis of Alzheimer’s disease.
 Neurology.
 2018;90:388–95.

 The UCL Biomedical Research Centre (BRC) provided funding for the “Biomarkers in neurodegeneration” course that this review is based on.
 Olink Proteomics provided funding for social activities.
 RWP is funded as an NIHR Academic Clinical Lecturer.
 MS is funded by the Knut and Alice Wallenberg Foundation (WCMTM), the Swedish Research Council, the Swedish Alzheimer Foundation, and the Swedish ALF agreement.
+Open access funding provided by University of Gothenburg.

 Ethics approval and consent to participate